This Week's Finds in Mathematical Physics (1-50): February 20, 1993

-and the fact that the metric on spacetime is \(dt^2\) minus a bunch of stuff reflects the fact that spacetime geometry is ``Lorentzian,'' just as in flat Minkowski space the metric is The name of the game in this simple sort of big bang cosmology is thus finding the function \(r(t)\)!
+The name of the game in this simple sort of Big Bang cosmology is thus finding the function \(r(t)\)!
 To do this, of course, we need to see what Einstein's equations reduce to in this special case, and since Einstein's equations tell us how spacetime curves in response to the stress-energy tensor, this will depend on what sort of matter we have around.
 We are assuming that it's homogeneous and isotropic, whatever it is, so it turns out that all we need to know is its density \(\rho\) and pressure \(P\) (which are functions of time).
 We get the equations

 Here primes denote differentiation with respect to \(t\), and I'm using units in which the gravitational constant and speed of light are equal to 1.

 Let's simplify this even more.
 Let's assume our matter is ``dust,'' which is the technical term for zero pressure.
 We get two equations: